 The plan is to develop and operate an urban Mountain Bike park on the golf course site.
-The concept outline plan that has been published is an indication of what is proposed.
+The concept plan that has been published gives an indication of what is proposed.
 Until Council-led survey work is completed on the site, it will not be possible to draw up an accurate plan to establish what Bath Bike Park is going to look like.
 The survey work is particularly important because the site was originally a series of landfill dumps and is contaminated in places.
 So, the facilities must be carefully planned around this.
 (We know that this plan is not accurate as part of the development currently extends over the garden of an adjacent property.)

-(Update: In June 2021 we were told by officers from BANES that the desk-based work is complete and that survey work will start on the site itself, with test holes being dug later this month.)
+June 2021 we were told by officers from BANES that the desk-based work is complete and that survey work will start on the site itself, with test holes being dug later this month.

 The construction of the bike track and associated bike hire and repair facilities, with the necessary fencing, new cafe etc will be a substantial building project.
 We don't yet know how much excavation will be necessary or possible on this contaminated site; or how much material might need to be bought onto the site to build up the various jumps etc which will form part of the mountain bike trails.

-The concept plan also shows a natural-style play park, learn-to-ride cycle space, picnic area, pond, community growing space and allotments.
+The concept plan also shows a natural-style play park, learn-to-ride cycle space, picnic area, pond, community garden and allotments.
 The proposals include a new, larger café and space for local residents to walk, ride bikes and enjoy the views over Bath.
 There will be secure fencing to separate the pay-to-ride trails from the remainder of the site.

 BANES assure us that the cafe, play area and allotments will be part of the development.
 The operators have described their aspiration to further develop and enhance commmunity facilities over time by enlisting the support of volunteers, crowd funding in the community and from the profits generated by the ‘pay-to-ride’ bike trails.